-If GE is adopted carefully, since its intervention modality has been proved successful in the developed part of the world, it could also bring in excellent results in the other parts of the globe characterized by chronic poverty.
+If adopted carefully, it is believed that the intervention modality proved successful in the developed part of the world could also bring in excellent results in the other part of the globe characterized by chronic poverty.
 Accordingly, the case in Ethiopia has been studied.